yifso/nteract/docs/groups/components-group.md

 #### Styling with stylesheets

-To style with stylesheets, use element and combinator-based CSS selectors to desire styled elements to your configurations.
+To style with stylesheets, use element and combinator-based CSS selectors to your configurations of styled elements.

 The following table outlines each stateful component, CSS classname, and other conditional applications of CSS classes.